 Although Nordic Walking Technique is fairly simple and easy to learn there are some fun things you can do to make learning easier as well as interval activities to add that will increase your work out when you’re ready for them.
 I’ll build this page over time so check back often and let me know what I’m missing that you’d like to be included.

 The tried and true way to begin with your poles is to walk and swing and drag so that the tip of the pole can grab the ground.
 This is the beginning sequence, it’s only the beginning.
 It’s a new activity and we have to start somewhere.
+Think of walk, swing, drag as your training wheels.
+It helps set the range of motion for your arm swing, makes sure you’re swing fore and aft with no crossing motion, and allows the pole tip to find the sweet spot for the pressure point.
 Eventually you will not be dragging your poles.
 As you add pressure and follow through your poles will finish their push and then follow your hand as it swings forward, just skimming the ground on the way.

 - Take off your poles and simply take a short walk swinging your arms in synch with your steps.
 Just relax and let your body do what it knows how to do.
 Trust me, you know how to walk and swing your arms.

 - Pick up your poles and gently wrap your hands around the handles.
 Tom Rutlin likes to say “it’s like holding a bird in your hand, firm enough to keep it from flying and gentle enough that it doesn’t get hurt.”

 - Starting position – chin up, shoulders down and back, hands hanging by your sides, poles slanting back behind you, tips of the poles on the ground.
 Begin walking and just let your arms start to swing.
 You should move into a natural stride, opposite arm and leg swinging forward together.
 Be sure the pole tips are dragging on the ground.
 Remember, walk and swing and drag so the pole can begin to grab.